provejs/express-form/README.md

 ## Module

 `provejs-express` returns an `express` [Route Middleware](http://expressjs.com/guide.html#Route-Middleware) function.
-You specify filtering and validation by passing filters and validators as arguments to the main module function.
+You specify sanitizing and validation by passing sanitizers and validators as arguments to the main module function.
 For example:

 ```js
 var form = require("provejs-express");
 var middleware = form(form.field("username").toTrim());
 var controller = function(req, res) {};
 app.post('/user', middleware, controller);
 ```

 ## Fields

 The `field` property of the module creates a saniter/validator object tied to a specific field.
+All sanitizers method names begin with `to` and all validator method names with `is`.

 ```
 field(fieldname[, label]);